 - Competitive pay and phenomenal benefits.
 All positions are full-time and offer a salary and benefits that are commensurate with experience and designed to be at the leading edge of competitiveness for the social justice and non-profit sector.
 While we cannot match for-profit sector salaries, our intent is to not make finance a bar to people who want to do this work on the theory that paying for top talent will result in greater delivery of impact towards our mission.
 For example, our benefits package includes three months of paid parental leave, a 401k plan in which we match employee contributions dollar for dollar up to 6% of salary, and full coverage for an excellent health care plan.

 - Open to applicants from all over the country.
 Location requirements are flexible.
 The only requirement is that your location be one that allows you to complete the demands of the position and mission.
-We currently have staff in DC, New York, Boston, Michigan, Virginia, North Carolina, and Georgia.

 - Ample opportunities for personal & professional development.
 Candidates who do not meet all listed criteria should still apply, as our organizational structure focuses on providing mentorship and opportunities for professional growth.